errbotio/errbot/docs/user_guide/plugin_development/basics.rst

 As it turns out, you need to supply a file with some meta-data alongside your actual plugin file.
-This is a file that ends with the extension `.plug` and it is used by Err to identify and load plugins.
+This is a file that ends with the extension `.plug` and it is used by Errbot to identify and load plugins.

 Lets go ahead and create ours.
 Place the following in a file called `helloworld.plug`: